conormacd8/conormacd8/README.md

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React and tailwind.
 - 📚 My current focus is front end web development however am open to learning backend if the opportunity to do so arises.
-- 💪🏼 Future Goals: I hope to build the required skills needed to work as a front end developer professionally.
+- 💪🏼 Future Goals: I intend to build the required skills needed to work as a front end developer professionally.
 - ⚡ Fun fact: I love to learn new things all the time.
 Some of those things include learning guitar, spanish, a new keyboard layout and of course **front end  developement**.